SaumyaG1999/Disaster-Response/README.md

 The initial dataset contains pre-labelled tweet and messages from real-life disaster.
 The aim of the project is to build a Natural Language Processing tool that categorize messages.

-The Project is divided in the following Sections:
+The Project is divided in 3 Sections:

-1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure.
+1. Data Pre-Processing which includ an ETL Pipeline to extract data from source, clean data and save them in a proper databse structure.
-2. Machine Learning Pipeline to train a model able to classify text message in categories.
+2. Machine Learning Pipeline to train a model, able to classify text message in categories.
 3. Web App to show model results in real time.

-## Getting Started
+## Guide:

 ### Dependencies
 * Python 3.5+